miguelandres/dotfiles-rs/docs/brew.md

 * `force_casks` (default: false): if true it passes `--force` to all invocations `brew install --cask ...`.
-This is useful when you may have a previous version of the same application already installed.
+This is useful when you may have a previous version of the same application already installed, as it overwrites whatever binaries already exist in your system.
 This is not the default behavior for `brew` so that is why it's not enabled by default in `dotfiles-rs`
+* `adopt_casks` (default: false): if true it passes `--adopt` to all invocations `brew install --cask ...`.
+This is useful when you may have a previous version of the same application already installed, as it allows homebrew to adopt already existing binaries so long as they match the one that was going to be installed.
+This is not the default behavior for `brew` so that is why it's not enabled by default in `dotfiles-rs`

+> [!CAUTION]
+> `force_casks` and `adopt_casks` are mutually exclusive and brew will fail to
+> run if you enable both.
+See the [homebrew documentation](https://docs.brew.sh/Manpage#install-options-formulacask-)

 * `tap` (optional): a list of homebrew taps to use
 * `formula` (optional): a list of formulae to install
 * `cask` (optional): a list of casks to install